 How does an evening routine work?

 The body follows a 24-hour circadian rhythm.
-The regularity of actions and schedules conditions the brain to anticipate the night.
+The regularity of actions and timings conditions the brain to anticipate the night.

 Key mechanisms